 Auto defects are more serious than many people think and they are also pretty common when you look at recent history.
 Understanding the various ways in which auto parts can be defective can help you discover your rights to pursue legal action.

 Tires are very important to the safety of drivers and passengers—and essentially everyone else on the road.
 They must be manufactured and properly installed to prevent serious problems.
 Unfortunately, there are some situations where used tires are advertised and new.

-One of the biggest problems in terms of tire defects include tread separation.
+One of the biggest problems in terms of tire defects is tread separation.
 Manufacturing can be faulty and the tread can separate while the vehicle is moving, causing a significant blowout and the driver can lose control resulting in a serious crash.

 The most recent cases involving Takata airbags have shown that these can cause serious and deadly results when a defect is present.
 It’s imperative that manufacturers ensure their products are safe before installing them in vehicles.